 Applicants are required to provide the following verifications:

-- Proof of birth, alien registration card or naturalization papers
+- Proof of citizenship, alien registration card or naturalization papers

 - Proof of most recent earned and unearned income